-In part three of this series Pieter Philipse looks at some useful social media monitoring and analysis tools.
+In part three of this series, TourismTattler looks at some useful social media monitoring and analysis tools.

-Last month we started off by researching our present position in Social Media Marketing and I hope this gave you some clear ideas as to what might be lacking in your campaign or in fact maybe gained.
-To read Part 1 and Part 2 again, click on the hyper-links.
-I hope it sparked off some fresh thoughts and new ideas to help you along in the process.
+Last month we started off by researching our present position in Social Media Marketing and we hope this gave you some clear ideas as to what might be lacking in your campaign or what may have been gained.
+To read Part 1 and Part 2 again, click on the hyperlinks.
+We hope it sparks off some fresh thoughts and new ideas to help you along in the process.

-This month we’re going to start with a preliminary channel analyses.
-What is important is that we get a feel for the research we are about to do in preparation for our research.
-Initially it is important for us to look at different data that can influence our success rates in different channels, the way that that data is obtained, and the way it is interpreted and displayed.
-Especially we’ll take a look at the channels we are currently using; the kind of posts the people in our audience are making, and what methods our competitors are using to influence that same target audience.
+This month we’re going to start with a preliminary channel analysis.
+What is important is that we prepare for our research.
+Initially, it is important for us to look at different data that can influence our success rates in different channels, the way that that data is obtained, and the way it is interpreted and displayed.
+Especially, we’ll take a look at the channels we are currently using; the kind of posts the people in our audience are making, and what methods our competitors are using to influence that same target audience.
 Our main goal at this point is to get a feel of whether these channels serve a clear purpose for our audience and for us.

 In particular we are going to make use of:

-Facebook Insights.
 This will give you important metrics about your existing Facebook page if you have one.
-Go to: https://www.facebook.com/insights (while you are logged in).
+Go to: https://web.facebook.com/business/news/audience-insights (while you are logged in).

-Social Mention.
-Measuring brand sentiment is important, so go to Social Mention: http://socialmention.com for some real-time social media search and analysis.
-This amazing tool provides a huge amount of data including a sentiment analyses of your on-line posts- and you can click “negative” and “positive” to view the results of your scores.
-Importantly Social mention also counts the mentions of your brand, and ranks the keywords, hash tags, sources, and top users as well.
+Measuring brand sentiment is important, so go to https://socialmention for some real-time social media search and analysis.
+This amazing tool finds who’s talking about your brand or competitors in the news and in social media.
+Importantly Social mention also counts the mentions of your brand and ranks the keywords, hashtags, sources, and top users as well.

-Hashtags.org.
-For announcements about popular hash tags go to: http://www.hashtags.org.
-Here you can find the most popular hash tags that are trending today.
+For announcements about popular hashtags go to http://www.hashtags.org.
+Here you can find the most popular hashtags that are trending today.

-If you have any questions in the mean time, comment on this social media article on the Tourism Tattler website, or contact me at email@example.com or leave a message at: www.kondwana.com.
+If you have any questions in the meantime, comment on this social media article below, or on Twitter.